-This is a blog on a several year research project into what the Bible has to say on Stewardship, based on a doctoral desertion by Richard Krejcir, theologian in residence, at the Francis Schaeffer Institute of Church Leadership.
+This is a blog on a several year research project into what the Bible has to say on Stewardship, based on a doctoral desertion by Richard Krejcir, theologian in residence, at the Francis Schaeffer Institute of Leadership.

 The word, stewardship, simply means to manage someone else’s property.

 We sought to find out if there is a connection or correlation of faith from “discipleship precepts of Christian formation” to giving in a local church.
 Then compare that to how stewardship is actually perceived and practiced in American local churches.

 Verses on Stewardship: Psalm 24:1; Proverbs 3:9-10; Romans 12:6; 1 Corinthians 4:1-2; 6:19-20; 2 Corinthians 8-9; Ephesians 5:15-16; James 1:17

 Why was this study done?
 There is little serious or in depth research preformed on this subject.

 Answers to Doctrinal Committee Questions on the scope of the dissertation: